manassaloi/manassaloi.github.io/_posts/2020-04-04-statuses-slack.markdown

 The best product companies are on level 5.
 They anticipate user need by observing their behavior, and delight them by taking care of that need before people even request the feature

 Slack is at Level 5

+I am a big fan of Slack's Design team.
+I have written about them [here](https://manassaloi.com/2019/12/27/little-things-slack-great.html),

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)